 8 – Prescription Eye Drops

 If you’ve tried almost everything else on this list and nothing has worked for you, there have been recent advancements in medications for dry eye.
-Ask Dr. Christensen about the newest drops for Dry Eye to see if you’d qualify to try them.
+Ask Dr. Weiss about the newest drops for Dry Eye to see if you’d qualify to try them.

 9 – Discontinuing or Reducing CL Wear